AndreasAugustin/actions-template-sync/README.md

 It can also be stored inside `.github` folder.

+The `template_sync_ignore_file_path` parameter allows you to specify a path to an ignore file.
+This variable defaults to `.templatesyncignore`.
+Changing this allows you to support template sync with more than one repository using different ignore files.

 _Note: It is not possible to sync also the `.templatesyncignore` itself.
 Any changes from the template repository will be restored automatically._

 **Remark** reading the [gitglossary][git-glossary] (_pathspec_ section) you see a slight difference to the `.gitignore` file